themerdev/themer/README.md

 Your JS file can then be passed to a `--template` argument of `themer`.
 That's it!

-Once you've developed your template, consider publishing it on npm (with repository name staring with `themer-`) so that others can use it!
+Once you've developed your template, consider publishing it on npm (with repository name starting with `themer-`) so that others can use it!